-Fallston dentist Dr. Melissa Elliott offers dental implants for patients seeking a long-term permanent restoration for the treatment of missing teeth.
-Dental implants are used to restore function, health and beauty to your smile.
-Properly placed dental implants will look and feel like your natural teeth, and last for many years.
+Our Fallston dentist office offers dental implants for patients seeking a long-term permanent restoration to treat missing teeth.
+Dentists use dental implants to restore your smile’s function, health, and beauty.
+Properly placed dental implants will look and feel like your natural teeth and last for many years.

-Dental implants are commonly used to replace a single missing tooth.
-Dental implants may also be used to anchor a dental bridge that will replace multiple teeth, as well as to support dentures so that they are held firmly in place and won’t slip or move around when you talk or chew.
+The dentist typically uses a single dental implant to replace a missing tooth.
+Multiple dental implants can anchor a dental bridge that will replace multiple teeth and support dentures.
+This is so they hold firmly in place and won’t slip or move around when you talk or chew.

 Dental implants are made up of three parts:

-The type of implants you receive will be determined by the number and location of your missing teeth.
-Dr. Elliott will recommend dental implants to help support the foundation of your oral health and for long term, natural looking and durable results.
+The type of implants you need depends on the number and location of your missing teeth.
+We will recommend dental implants to help support the foundation of your oral health and for long-term, natural-looking results.

 Benefits of Dental Implants